Web EDI with OpenEDI made a significant impact on our business. OpenEDI is simple to use and is an excellent investment.

 5.5.2 To pass on any increase in charges imposed by any telecommunications supplier to Company at any time.

 5.6 Company shall notify the Customer through the Company website of any such increase and shall endeavour to give the Customer not less than 30 days’ prior notice of such charges.

-5.7 Fees may be increased by Company giving the Customer once at any time in each twelve month period by the rate of increase in the Retail Prices Index during the preceding 12 month period or 3% whichever is the greater.
+5.7 Fees and Subscriptions may be increased by Company (giving the Customer notice, once, at any time in each twelve-month period) at the rate of increase in the Retail Prices Index during the preceding 12-month period or a price deemed appropriate by the Company.

-5.8 If payment of any Fees is not made in full by the Customer by the due date for payment under the terms of this Agreement, Company may at its discretion, without prejudice to its other rights and remedies (including to charge interest): a) suspend the provision of the Services to the Customer until such time as all overdue amounts (including any interest due) are paid in full; and/or b) set-off such sums against any sums due to the Customer.
+5.8 If payment of any Fees and/or Subscriptions is not made in full by the Customer by the due date for payment under the terms of this Agreement, Company may at its discretion, without prejudice to its other rights and remedies (including to charge interest at 4% plus prevailing Bank of England base rate): a) suspend the provision of the Services to the Customer until such time as all overdue amounts (including any interest due) are paid in full; and/or b) set-off such sums against any sums due to the Customer.
 In the event payment is not made within thirty (30) days of the due date for payment, Company reserves the right to terminate the relevant Services.
 Failure to raise an invoice in respect of interest shall not be deemed to constitute a waiver of our rights to recover interest.

 6.1 Each Party agrees: to keep all information about the other’s business (“Confidential Information”) strictly confidential; not to use or copy Confidential Information save as agreed in writing with the other party; and to procure that all persons to whom it discloses Confidential Information are bound by terms of confidentiality equivalent to this.